ng-Classic/ng-classic/aio/content/guide/singleton-services.md

 <code-example header="src/app/greeting/greeting.module.ts" path="ngmodules/src/app/greeting/greeting.module.ts" region="ctor"></code-example>

-The constructor tells Angular Classicto inject the `GreetingModule` into itself.
+The constructor tells Angular Classic to inject the `GreetingModule` into itself.
-The injection would be circular if Angular Classiclooked for `GreetingModule` in the *current* injector, but the `@SkipSelf()` decorator means "look for `GreetingModule` in an ancestor injector, above me in the injector hierarchy."
+The injection would be circular if Angular Classic looked for `GreetingModule` in the *current* injector, but the `@SkipSelf()` decorator means "look for `GreetingModule` in an ancestor injector, above me in the injector hierarchy."

 By default, the injector throws an error when it can't find a requested provider.
 The `@Optional()` decorator means not finding the service is OK.